General conditions of sale

 The client must behave as a normally prudent, diligent man and adapt his behavior to the circumstances.

-• Thenon-compliance with the provider’s regulations,
+- Failure to comply with the service provider’s regulations,

-Art.
-8. Protection of privacy
+Article 8 – Protection of privacy

 The service provider undertakes to comply with the legal rules concerning the respect of private life and the protection of personal data.

-Art.
-9. Applicable law and competent court
+Article 9 – Applicable law and competent court

 Any dispute relating to online purchase / sale contracts on the website is governed by Belgian law.